ConnorSlamowitz/Connor-Slamowitz/_posts/2020-12-05-Blog-Introduction.md

 I will dedicate this area to developing mini projects that I may be working on.

 As a graduate student enduring a PhD, I may not have too much time to attempt one-off projects.
 However, that does not mean I can't have some fun every now and then.
-Join me as I sporatically update this blog with coding projects, CAD/3D Printing, engineering, entrepreneurship, and ramblings about our possible futures.